ArdenHide/Utils.EnvironmentManager/README.md

 public static T GetEnvironmentValue<T>(string variableName, bool raiseException = false)
 ```

-This method retrieves the value of the specified environment variable and converts it to the specified type T. When working with decimal values, ensure that the decimal separator is a dot (.), not a comma (,).
-For example, use 1.23456789 instead of 1,23456789.
+This method retrieves the value of the specified environment variable and converts it to the specified type `T`.
+When working with decimal values, ensure that the decimal separator is a dot (.), not a comma (,).
+For example, use `1.23456789` instead of `1,23456789`.

 **Parameters:**